 There are also points of courtesy that help us take care of each other and of the flow of the retreat.

-There are people who may have physical problems that are not obvious, but that make stepping over or through a swath of shoes anything from an annoyance to a huge obstacle!
+There are people who may have physical problems (that may not be obvious) that make stepping over or through a swath of shoes anything from an annoyance to a huge obstacle!
 These problems can include poor eyesight, balance issues, bad back, sore knees, painful feet, and more.
 There is at least one person regularly at retreats who has several of these issues.
 We can care for them.

 Yes, there are always mosquitoes, and we pretty much need to use mosquito repellent, especially in morning and evening.
 But the action of applying repellent is also disturbing to meditators, and the smell and fumes are unpleasant in enclosed space, or even worse for those with breathing problems.

 When drinking the nice clean filtered water, we can be remembering all the people who filtered it, put it in the big bottles, loaded bottle onto truck to distribution, unloaded, loaded again onto truck to bring to us, unloaded, and lifted that big bottle to pour it into our big water can!
 Then we don’t want to idly drink half a glass and throw the rest out, if we are thinking of all the muscle power that it took to get it to us. 🙂

 - Giving back: We can think what we have received here and give back so that Khao Tham can continue on to provide for the next person … or even you, to come back again!